-Our business and properties are subject to extensive local, state and federal governmental laws and regulations relating to, among other things, the sale of alcohol, tobacco and money orders, and public accessibility requirements.
+Our business and properties are subject to extensive local, state and federal governmental laws and regulations relating to, among other things, the sale of alcohol and tobacco and public accessibility requirements.
 The cost of compliance with these laws and regulations can have a material adverse effect on our operating results and financial condition.
-In addition, failure to comply with local, state, provincial and federal laws and regulations to which our operations will be subject may result in penalties and costs that could adversely affect our business and our operating results.
+In addition, failure to comply with local, state and federal laws and regulations to which our operations are subject may result in penalties and costs that could adversely affect our business and our operating results.